 To release those knots, Page recommends foam rolling to all her clients.
 Don’t just roll back and forth.
 Roll until you find the knot-a sensitive point.
 Once you find it, hold.
 Put pressure on it.

-Foam rolling helps prevent injuries and also increase mobility.
+In any case, foam rolling helps prevent injuries and also increases mobility.

 5 Stretches to Start Doing